githubnext/copilot-workspace-user-manual/overview.md

 ## Task Completion

-When a task is implemented, validated, and reviewed, developers can complete the task by taking one of a few different types of “exit paths”, depending on the type of task you’re working on.
+When a task is implemented, validated, and reviewed, you can complete the task in different ways, depending on the type of task you’re working on.

 <img src="images/task-completion.png" width=600 alt="Creating a pull request">